Varsha-Nagarajan/CSC-522_Object_Recognition/README.md

 To run, type: python \<filename\>

-Feel free to experiment with the hyper-parameters for spectral clustering (number of clusters, dimensions, value of t), the threshold and cost for the maximum number of fine categories within a cluster and the models (optimizers - decay, momentum, learning rate).
+Feel free to experiment with the hyper-parameters for spectral clustering (number of clusters, dimensions, value of t), the threshold and cost for the maximum number of fine categories within a cluster and the models (mini batch size, optimizers - decay, momentum, learning rate).

 ## 2. Executing the Unsupervised Code
+### 2.1 Auto Encoder
+### 2.2 t-Distributed Stochastic Neighbor Embedding (tsne)
 Please make sure the following packages are installed.
 1. pandas
 2. numpy